AlexRogalskiy/bash-cd/README.md

 - `./deploy.sh     ` - use this from your development machine if you will be using branch-per-environment strategy
 - `./ssh.sh        ` - helper script that takes <HOST-VAR> and opens an ssh session to the target machine

+## What order are services applied

+Services are iterated over in the order as they are declared in the SERVICES array.
+Each service may declare dependencies on other services using the `required` function.
+All required dependencies must be declared before the service adds itself to the list of APPLICABLE_SERVICES to ensure that its dependencies are installed first.

 ## What makes up a service